Overnight Backpacking 2021

 This course provides an excellent introduction to overnight backpacking!
 The emphasis is placed on making sure that everyone will be comfortable planning and leading their own overnight backpacking trip by the end of the course.

 - trip preparation

 - route planning for on and off-trail travel

 - equipment selection and proper clothing

-The pre-trip Live Zoom evening seminar gives you an opportunity to plan for the weekend with your Instructor; learn about the equipment needed; and, ask questions.
+A pre-trip Live Zoom evening seminar is held one week (or more) in advance of the field sessions, giving participants an opportunity to plan for the weekend with their Instructor; learn about the equipment needed; and, ask questions.
 For a positive learning experience, your two days in the field stress skill development rather than distance traveled.

-All skills are covered in a hands-on, practical approach that will keep you busy and learning while still having fun!
+All skills during the overnight field session are covered in a hands-on, practical approach that will keep you busy and learning while still having fun!
 Backpacking is a safe and easy activity - and this course gives you an excuse to start!

 - You can view and download a PDF document of the Canada West Mountain School Backpacking gear list here - CWMS Backpacking Gear List